In this sub-chapter you will find exemplary solutions to the exercises from the previous section.

 (0.00024, 0.00024)

-So a bit lower, than the probability we got before (which was (1/3)^6 = 0.00137).
+So a bit lower, than the probability we got before (which was (1/3)^6

-OK, so I presented you with two possible solutions.
-One gave the probability of (1/3)^6 = 0.00137, whereas the other (1/4)^6 = 0.00024.
+= 0.00024.
 So, which one is it, which one is the true probability?
 Well, most likely neither.
-Those are both just estimations of the true probability and they are only as good as the assumptions that we make.
+All they really are is just some estimations of the true probability and they are only as good as the assumptions that we make.
 After all: “All models are wrong, but some are useful”.

-If the assumptions are correct, then we can get a pretty good estimate.
-Both the Solution 4.1 and Solution 4.2 got reasonable assumptions but they are not necessarily true (e.g. I’m not a >= 2500 ELO chess player).
+got reasonable assumptions but they are not necessarily true (e.g. I’m not a >= 2500 ELO chess player).
 Still, for practical reasons they may be more useful than just guessing, for instance if you were ever to bet on a result of a chess game/match (do you remember the bets from Section 4.5?).
-Probably they would be not be enough for you to win such a bet, but they could allow you to reduce the losses.
+They may not be good enough for you to win such a bet, but they could allow to reduce the losses.

 However, let me state it clearly.
 The reason I mentioned it is not for you to place bets on chess matches but to point on similarities to statistical practice.

 For instance, there is a method named one-way ANOVA (we will discuss it, e.g. in the upcoming Section 5.4).
-Sometimes the analysis requires to conduct a so called post-hoc test.
+Sometimes the analysis requires us to conduct a so called post-hoc test.
 There are quite a few of them to choose from (see the link above) and they rely on different assumptions.
 For instance one may do the Fisher’s LSD test or the Tukey’s HSD test.
 Which one to choose?
 I think you should choose the test that is better suited for the job (based on your knowledge and recommendations from the experts).

 Regarding the above mentioned tests.
 The Fisher’s LSD test was introduced by Ronald Fisher (what a surprise).
 LSD stands for Least Significant Difference.
 Some time later John Tukey considered it to be too lenient (too easily rejects \(H_{0}\) and declares significant differences) and offered his own test (operating on different assumptions) as an alternative.
 For that reason it was named HSD which stands for Honestly Significant Difference.
 I heard that statisticians recommend to use the latter one (although in practice I saw people use either of them).